Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 (1995).
 Most of Giertz's writings are not now available in English but new translations have begun to appear as the desire to read him grows.

 Giertz pioneered a return to every Sunday celebration of the Lord's Supper, something that had largely vanished in the Church of Sweden due to the erosion caused by Pietism and Rationalism.
 He strongly urged pastors to pray the Daily Offices, something he applied in his own devotional life.
 Although often rejected by the leaders of the Church of Sweden, Giertz remains popular with true Lutherans in his own country, throughout Scandinavia, and across the world.
 Of him, the Reverend Hans O. Andrae wrote, "In his vision of the One Holy Christian and Apostolic Church, Giertz integrated a vibrant Evangelical-Lutheran orthodoxy, the Church's traditional liturgy, and sincere church piety into a harmonious and powerful wholeness."

 O Lord God, heavenly Father, we pray that, as You raised up Bo Harald Giertz to lead Swedish Lutherans into a renewed appreciation of their confessional heritage and trust in the saving Gospel of Jesus Christ, and as You spoke to the entire Church through his writings, so You would continue to provide faithful pastors and leaders, keep us steadfast in Your grace and truth, defend us against all enemies of Your Word, and bestow on Christ's Church Militant Your saving peace; through Jesus Christ, Your Son, our Lord, who lives and reigns with You and the Holy Spirit, one God, now and forever.

-Labels: biography, bo giertz, christianity, church history, commemorations, hagiography, lutheranism, sweden
+Labels: biography, bo giertz, christianity, church history, commemorations, european history, hagiography, lutheranism, sweden

 + The Holy Prophet Isaiah +